 - 1. General.
 Carlisle Barracks supports the Army's mission by continuously seeking innovative ideas and processes to improve the quality of life at CBks through the use of volunteerism.
 We promote quality volunteer work experiences and environments that recognize and appreciate the valuable contributions volunteers make to the Carlisle Barracks community.
 The IF Office recognizes the hard work, dedication, and the many achievements sponsors have made to the International Fellows Program. - 2.
-Awards.
-The International Fellows Office has established the following recognition for length of service in the Sponsorship Program. - 1 year: Lapel pin - 5 years: Lapel pin with number of years and certificate from Director - 10 years: Lapel pin with number of years and certificate from Director - 15 years: Lapel pin with number of years and letter from Commandant - 20 years: Engraved plaque - 3.
 Appreciation/Recognition events.
-With the support of Field Studies Program funds and USAWC Foundation funds, IFP will recognize Sponsor's excellent support and length of service on an annual basis.
+With the support of Field Studies Program funds and USAWC Foundation funds, IFP will recognize Sponsor's excellent support and service on an annual basis.